706.996 Human-Centered AI Research Seminar (compulsory 5 ECTS)

 Mini-Course: From Data Science to interpretable AI (class of 2019)

-This Mini course is an introduction into (human) decision making, and on how human intelligence can be supported by artificial intelligence (AI).
-The workhorse fo medical AI is data driven Machine Learning (ML).
-After an introcuction into data, information and knowledge representation the central focus of this course is on decision making and decision support systems.
-A special focus is given on what is now called “explainable AI”, here an introducton in causality and interpretability is given and awareness raised for ethical-responsible machine learning.
+This Mini course is an introduction into (human) decision making, and on how human intelligence can be supported by artificial intelligence (AI) in order to make better decisions.
+The workhorse for “medical AI” is data driven Machine Learning (ML).
+After an introcuction into the fundamentals of data, information and knowledge representation, the central focus of this course is on decision making and decision support systems.
+A special focus is given on what is now called “explainable AI”, where an introducton in causality and interpretability is given, and awareness is raised for ethical-responsible machine learning.
 This is desirable for many fields of application, but absolutely necessary for medical AI, to foster transparency, fairness, trust and understanding and reducing bias in machine learning.
 [Syllabus, pdf, 74 kB]

 706.315 Selected Topics on interactive Knowledge Discovery: Methods of explainable AI (for PhDs only, 2 h PG)